harihkh/js-performance-index/README.md

 The calculation of performanceIndex is a bit expensive and synchronus operation.
 Hence by default performanceIndex is calculated only once when the library is first loaded.
 The value is cached to local storage and used for subsequent page visits.

-If you want the value to be re-calculated on every page load you can disable the caching by passing `no-cache` parameter when loading the script.
+If you want the value to be re-calculated on every page load you can disable the caching by passing `no-cache` attribute when loading the script.

 **Loading Script with no-cache**